Have you ever considered getting German citizenship?

 German Citizenship by Investment – is it possible?

 Unlike some other European countries, such as Malta, Germany doesn’t have a citizenship by investment program.
-It doesn’t even have a dedicated residency by investment program, like Portugal does.
+It doesn’t even have a dedicated residency by investment program, like Portugal does with its Golden Visa.

 Germany has the strongest economy in the EU and, as a result, doesn’t need to seek foreign investment from individuals.